hansjcv/Thermolab/index.md

 Thermolab is a thermodynamics laboratory to do modelling of coupled non-equilibrium processes.

 You can download p-coded MATLAB files for the main Thermolab functions.
-They will be open-source after the Thermolab publication is accepted.
-The examples are open source.
+They will be published as m-files after the Thermolab publication is accepted.
+The examples are available as m-files.

 ### To cite (until the main paper is published)